v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 }
 {% endhighlight %}

-Fluxtion will only export annotated interfaces at the container level, in this case Fluxtion will not export the Supplier interface that TicketStoreNode implements.
+Fluxtion will only export annotated interfaces at the container level, in this case Fluxtion will not export the Supplier&lt;Ticket&gt; interface that TicketStoreNode implements.

 ## Accessing exported services
 Once the service interface has been marked for export client code can locate it through the EventProcessor instance that